-- Police to be incident controller comply with CIMS role - Oban Fire Chief -Jarrod BAIRD, (phone number 0273895950) Secure and remove all rescue equipment, Civil Defence radios, batteries and charges and vehicles to Traill Park and comply with CIMS role
+- Police to be incident controller comply with CIMS role - Civil Defence Co-ordinator comply with CIMS role - Oban Fire Chief Jarrod BAIRD, (phone number 02102979403) Secure and remove all rescue equipment, and vehicles to Traill Park and comply with CIMS role

 Any of these above services are to uplift the Civil Defence large grey plastic containers from the floor of the storeroom at the Fire Station.
+Civil Defence radios, batteries and charges have already been moved to Traill Park

-- Ambulance (phone number 03 2191098 OR 0277067648) Marty PEPERS, phone number 027 6305544 or Emma DILLON 021 08591724.
-Secure and remove all rescue equipment including the Red Bag, three polystyrene boxes containing saline and glucose from inside surgery cupboard, stretcher and blue blankets from waiting room cupboard, SAR bean bag stretcher and SAR stretcher from Ambulance back shed, Civil Defence radios, batteries and charges and vehicles to Traill Park and comply with CIMS role

-- St John Coordinator Debs DILLON

-- St John Volunteer First Responders

-Sharon ROSS (Pete Ross Automotive)
+- Ambulance (phone number 03 2191098) Marty PEPERS or Emma DILLON Secure and remove all rescue equipment including the Red Bag, three polystyrene boxes containing saline and glucose from inside surgery cupboard, stretcher and blue blankets from waiting room cupboard, SAR bean bag stretcher and SAR stretcher from Ambulance back shed, Civil Defence radios, batteries and charges and vehicles to Traill Park and comply with CIMS role - St John Coordinator Sandy KING - St John Volunteer First Responders Sharon ROSS (Pete Ross Automotive)

-Dan LEE (DOC)
+Dan LEE (DOC) Phil DOVE Wayne KING (DOC) Sandy KING

-Sandy KING

-have other specific community Tsunami duties prior to assisting St John

-• DOC comply with management requirement for emergency equipment to be transported to Traill Park and comply with CIMS role
+have other specific community Tsunami duties prior to assisting St John DOC comply with management requirement for emergency equipment to be transported to Traill Park and comply with CIMS role

-4.23 STEWART ISLAND BUSINESSES AND SERVICES:
+4.23 STEWART ISLAND BUSINESSES AND SERVICES AT THE 2-3 METRE HIGH WATER MARK:

 - Stewart Island Marine Radio Maureen JONES will make initial broadcast and repeat warnings at intervals on channel 65.
 Then contact the salmon and mussel farms at Big Glory Bay and maintain radio comms from her home base. - DOC advise water or field staff via DOC radio and assume CIMS role.
-Remove emergency equipment, radios, batteries and chargers, boats, boat fuel, generators, food, extension cords, vehicles etc and personnel to Traill Park. - Halfmoon Bay School Kath JOHNSON 027 353 3672 and Rakiura Rugrats Pre School Karen LEWIS 0277740415 activate evacuation plan evacuating children and staff by foot via Fuchsia Track to Traill Park. - South Seas Hotel and Backpackers evacuate guests, patrons and staff to Traill Park with linen, blankets, duvets, food, drink, trucks and vehicles. - Real Journeys Jon SPRAGGON at the wharf, Jane GRANT at the Red Shed and staff secure bus, vans and clients to Traill Park or the nearest high point.
-En-route pick up the Medical Centre stretchers and transport them in the bus. - Four Square Superette Ship to Shore Jill SKERRETT and Sam JENKINSON secure emergency supplies of food, lighting and batteries to Traill Park. - Pete Ross Automotive Pete and Sharon ROSS secure diesel, trucks, green and blue LPG tanks and generator to Traill Park. - Bay Motels Rhondda and Jeff BERGMAN evacuate guests with their duvets and linen to Traill Park via Fuchsia Track and/or in van. - Stewart Island Backpackers Aaron and Carol JOY could have 150 back packers and campers to evacuate to Traill Park.
-Equipment to take to Traill Park are seven 2or 3 person tents, BBQ and sleeping bags. - Stewart Island Electrical Supply Authority : Power Station to disconnect power
+Remove emergency equipment, radios, batteries and chargers, boats, boat fuel, generators, food, extension cords, vehicles etc and personnel to Traill Park. - Halfmoon Bay School Kath JOHNSON 027 353 3672 and Rakiura Rugrats Pre School Lisa GOODWIN 020 41050708 activate evacuation plan evacuating children and staff by foot via Fuchsia Track to Traill Park. - South Sea Hotel evacuate guests, patrons and staff to Traill Park with bedding, food, drink, truck and courtesy vehicle. - Real Journeys Jon SPRAGGON at the wharf, Kylie BAKKER at the Red Shed and staff secure bus, vans and clients to Traill Park or the nearest high point.
+En-route pick up the Medical Centre stretchers and transport them in the bus. - Four Square Superette Ship to Shore Jill SKERRETT and Sam JENKINSON secure emergency supplies of food, lighting and batteries to Traill Park. - Pete Ross Automotive Pete and Sharon ROSS secure diesel, trucks, green and blue LPG tanks and generator to Traill Park. - Bay Motels Rhondda and Jeff BERGMAN evacuate guests with their duvets and linen to Traill Park via Fuchsia Track. - Stewart Island Backpackers Aaron and Carol JOY could have 150 back packers and campers to evacuate to Traill Park.
+Equipment to take to Traill Park are seven 2or 3 person tents, BBQ and sleeping bags. - Stewart Island Electrical Supply Authority : Power Station to disconnect power - Bunkers Backpackers manager Ryan REID could have 40 people, five 2 person tents, sleeping bags, and three gas bottles.

-4.3 ACTION TO BE TAKEN AFTER EVENT: Set up at Traill Park clubrooms and refer to the Civil Defence Emergency Plan
+4.3 ACTION TO BE TAKEN AFTER EVENT:

+Set up at Traill Park clubrooms and refer to the Civil Defence Emergency Plan